Martin Woods: Ross County (second spell)

 On 31 August 2015, having asked to be released from his contract with Shrewsbury, Woods returned to Ross County, signing a two-year contract with the option of a third.
 This option was not exercised, and he left Ross County in the summer of 2017.

 Partick Thistle

 Woods signed for Partick Thistle in October 2017, on a contract to the end of the 2017–18 season.
 Thistle were relegated via the playoffs at the end of the season.
 Following that relegation, Woods was one of many players released by Thistle.

 Dundee

 Woods signed a short-term contract with Dundee in November 2018.
 He was released by the club at the end of the season.

 Halifax Town

 After a full season out, Woods signed with National League side FC Halifax Town.
 After two seasons with the club, Woods would leave Halifax in June 2022.

 Brackley Town

 On 7 October 2022, Woods signed for National League North club Brackley Town.
+He would leave the club at the end of the season after they reached the play-off final, and also assisting caretaker manager Gareth Dean.

+Boston United

+On 19 May 2023, Woods joined National League North side Boston United for the upcoming season.
+Woods was a regular starter for the Pilgrims in their successful campaign which ended with earning promotion to the National League through a surprise run through the National League North play-offs.
+On 27 May 2024, Woods signed a contract extension to keep him with the club for the following season.

+Interim manager

+On 31 October 2024, Woods was appointed as the interim manager of Boston United following the departure of previous manager Ian Culverhouse.
+Woods remained in the role until 19 November when Graham Coughlan was hired as first team manager, having drawn once and lost once as interim manager.
+Woods made his return as a player on 30 November following an injury, coming on as a substitute in a goalless draw against Ebbsfleet United.
+On 23 March 2025, following a disagreement when manager Coughlan, Woods announced via social media that he had left the Pilgrims.

+Worksop Town

+On 31 July 2025, Woods joined newly-promoted National League North club Worksop Town on a permanent deal.